Marchinbar Island

 Marchinbar Island is the largest island in the Wessel Islands in the Northern Territory of Australia in the Arafura Sea.

 Location

-It is separated from Rimbija Island, the most northeasterly of the Wessel Islands, by a narrow channel, which is less than 364 meters meters across at its narrowest point.
-In the southeast, it is separated from Guluwuru Island by Cumberland Strait, which is 1664 meters meters wide at its narrowest point.
+It is separated from Rimbija Island, the most north-easterly of the Wessel Islands, by a narrow channel, which is less than 364 metres metres across at its narrowest point.
+In the south-east, it is separated from Guluwuru Island by Cumberland Strait, which is 1664 metres metres wide at its narrowest point.

 Geomorphology

 The island is long and narrow, 57.4 km long and maximally 8 km wide.
 It measures 210.9 km2 in area.
 The most northerly point of the island is called Low Point.
 Sphinx Head is a site of conspicuous cliffs up to 67 m high, about 16 km SSW of Low Point.
 Two flat-topped hills south of Sphinx Head rise to a maximum height of 79 m.
 The entire east coast of the island is cliffy and high.